Kiki Passo Flaunts Fantastic Figure In Skimpy Cut-Out Bikini

 On Friday, October 9, Brazilian model Kiki Passo uploaded a series of sizzling snaps on Instagram.

-The photos showed the 22-year-old posing in a doorway in front of what appears to be a hotel room.
+The photos showed the 23-year-old posing in a doorway in front of what appears to be a hotel room.
 A chair, beds, and a glass table can be seen in the background.
 According to the post’s geotag, the pictures were taken in Cancún, Mexico.

 Kiki flaunted her fantastic figure in a dark gray bikini that featured a plunging top with cut-out detailing and a pair of matching high-waisted bottoms.
 The revealing two-piece put her ample cleavage, toned midsection, and curvaceous hips on full display.
-As for accessories, she wore a delicate pendant necklace, numerous rings, and bracelets worn on her left wrist.
+As for accessories, she sported a delicate pendant necklace, numerous rings, and bracelets worn on her left wrist.

 For the photoshoot, the blond bombshell styled her long locks in tousled waves and a deep side part.
 Her long nails were also perfectly manicured and painted a flattering peach color.